sachadiduch/Option_Pricing_BlackScholesMertonsd/README.md

 Enter the initial stock price (S_0): 100
 Enter the strike price (S_K): 105
 Enter the time to maturity (T in years): 1
-Enter the risk-free rate (rf, as a decimal): 0.02 Enter the implied volatility (σ, sigma): 0.2
+Enter the risk-free rate (rf, as a decimal): 0.05 Enter the implied volatility (σ, sigma): 0.2
-Enter the continuous dividend yield (q, as a decimal, 0 if none): 0.02
+Enter the continuous dividend yield (q, as a decimal, 0 if none): 0

 --- Discrete Dividend Option Pricing ---
-Enter the discrete dividend amount (D): 2
+Enter the discrete dividend amount (D): 0
-Enter the dividend payment time (T_div in years, must be less than T): 1
 ```

 ## Output